-The company received 38.06% of its revenue from export market.
+The company received 38.60% of its revenue from export market.
 Thus, the company is exposed to foreign exchange risk.
 However, the company also orders of some its raw materials from overseas.
-In the first half of 2016, export revenue accounted for 32.62% of total revenue and imported 46.47% of total materials from overseas.
+In 2017, export revenue accounted for 38.60% of total revenue and imported 55.60% of total materials from overseas.
 Since these revenue and cost are in US Dollars, the company enjoys natural hedging to a certain extent.